Need Money ASAP? 25 Clever Ways to Earn Cash in the Next Hour

-Selling Craigslist freebies is another great way to make a profit, since you get the items for free.
+Selling Craigslist freebies is another great way to make a profit because you get the items for free.
 To accomplish this in an hour, go to the free section on Craigslist and look for things that are close to you and easily sold immediately.
-Generally, these will be things you can sell at a pawnshop or metal items you can sell, which brings us to the next item on the list…
+Generally, these will be things you can sell at a pawnshop or metal items you can sell, which brings us to the next item on the list...

 7. Sell Scrap Metal

-I rounded up all the scrap metal in my garage the other day and took it to a recycling place a mile from my home.
+I rounded up all the scrap metal in my garage and took it to a recycling place a mile from my home.
 My bundle of wire, bags of soda cans and a few old aluminum window frames netted me only $13.60, but I had to do something with that junk anyhow.

 Copper and aluminum are the most valuable metals you're likely to find.
 Collect and sell your family and friends' scrap metal too, perhaps offering to give them half of what you get.